Enchan1207/CANClientLib/README.md

 ### Import to your application

-To import it into your python script, insert `import CANClientLib.canClient`.
+To import it into your python script, insert `import CANClientLib.canClient as canClient`.
 And `client = canClient.Client()` to create instance.
 If no arguments was passed to `canClient.Client`, Client configure virtual CAN and provide it.